Updated: Feb 15

 I want to know more about taxable benefits

 The last thing I'll go over can be confusing so if you feel like you have taken in enough information for now, skip this section and come back at a later date.
 When people are talking about retirement accounts, you may hear the words "Traditional" or "Roth".
-These words are describing when your retirement accounts will be taxed.
+These words describe when your retirement accounts will be taxed.

 "Traditional" retirement accounts allow you to get a tax deduction NOW on what you contribute, but when you with withdraw the money at the age 59.5, you will have to pay taxes on it.
 People will say this option is better if you have a high income right now because you can save money on taxes today.